Creek Turnpike: Extensions

 The western extension was the first to open to traffic.
 Following a brief dedication ceremony attended by Governor Keating, Transportation Secretary McCaleb, and OTA board member Bartlett, the highway opened on December 15, 2000.
 As with the first section of the turnpike, tolls were waived for the weekend; the road was free until noon on December 18.
 The south loop was opened in two segments.
 The first, from US-64/US-169 to South Elm Place in Broken Arrow, opened at 3 p.m.
 August 15, 2001.
 The new segment remained toll-free until 7 a.m.
 August 20.
 A rainy September pushed back the opening of the other half of the south loop by two months.
 The second half of the south loop, from Elm Place to New Orleans Street, opened at 2 p.m.
 April 15, 2002.
 The final segment of the extension, connecting New Orleans Street and the Muskogee Turnpike to the Will Rogers Turnpike, was scheduled to open on August 16 of that year.

 Later history

 A new interchange at Aspen Avenue in Broken Arrow opened on May 18, 2012.
 The project was completed three weeks ahead of schedule at a cost of $6.137 million, of which $1.75 million was paid by OTA, with the rest coming from the City of Broken Arrow.
 The new interchange was expected to attract retail, dining, and entertainment development to the area around the interchange.

 A construction project that started in May 2012 expanded the turnpike to six lanes total, or three lanes in each direction, between US-75 and Memorial Drive.
 Throughout the project, speed limits along the turnpike were reduced to 55 mph.
 The project was completed in October 2013.

 The Creek Turnpike originally bore no numbered designation.
 On March 10, 2014, the Oklahoma Transportation Commission unanimously approved a motion to apply the SH-364 designation to the turnpike.

+On April 7, 2025, the Oklahoma Transportation Commission unanimously approved a motion to apply the I-644 designation to the turnpike subject to approval by AASHTO.